shirshak55/Bee-Connect/README.md

 Use c9 (cloud 9) for testing so you can feel how much effort have been devoured in making it.

 ## Contribution
 I wrote it around 1 years ago but I think many rails dev will like this project.
-So I have opensources it.
+So I have opensourced it.
 Feel free to contribute and I will write the name of contributors on this readme file as a appericaiton.
-I am very happy to merge.
+I am very happy to merge PR that will improve this project.